 - Meal 1: 300-400 calorie breakfast.
 I will usually go with a slice of egg white frittata and half a bagel, or a sausage egg Mcmuffin.

 - Meal 2: 100 calorie snack, eaten in the morning.
 Usually a banana, half an apple and 1 tbsp of peanut butter, a mini Greek yogurt, or veggies and 2 tbsp hummus.

 - Meal 3: 400 calorie lunch.
 I love meal prep bowls like this Greek chicken or this buffalo chicken wrap.

 - Meal 4: 200 calorie snack, eaten in the afternoon.
 Maybe a protein bar (homemade like these protein bites or store-bought), some salted peanuts or almonds, cold cuts or turkey pepperettes, and more fruit and veggies.

 - Meal 5: 400 calorie dinner.
 I love this pesto chicken or these sheet pan chicken fajitas – both are simple meals that come together quickly but still pack a ton of flavour!

 The key is to not restrict yourself or develop an unhealthy obsession with food and counting calories.
 You should still be able to eat the foods you like in moderation and have fun at social gatherings!
 Always remember that starving yourself won't help with weight loss, so get out there and continue to enjoy your life.
 Weight loss takes time, consistency and a healthy mindset.

 Meal Prep Recipes for Weight Loss

-Here are some of my top meal prep recipes – they are all between 300-500 calories so you can ensure that they're healthy and will help you stick to whatever weight loss goals you have in mind.
+To help you get inspired, I compiled some of my top meal prep recipes.
+They're all between 300-500 calories so they're healthy and will help you stick to whatever weight loss goals you have in mind.

 I recommend starting with one or two of the following recipes and adding them to your meal plan.
 Once you're comfortable cooking more at home, you can always make more recipes and add more variety to your diet!